-The referenced underwriting package has been reviewed by NCHFA and your request for funding is approved subject to all the conditions outlined in the Self Help Loan Pool Guidelines, the SHLP Participation and Servicing Agreement, and the SHLP HOME Written Agreement.
+The referenced underwriting package has been reviewed by NCHFA and your request for funding is all the conditions outlined in the Self Help Loan Pool Guidelines, the SHLP Participation and Service the SHLP HOME Written Agreement.

 The SHLP Member must use the NCHFA Online Loan Pool Portal to schedule the closing date.
-All closing dates must be selected in the portal at least 6 business days prior to the actual closing.
+All be selected in the portal at least 7 Agency business days prior to the actual closing.

+Borrower(s): Borrower and CoBorrower Name(s)

-Borrower(s): Borrower(s) Address: Borrower Address
+Address: Borrower(s) Address